What does GDPR change?

 How will GDPR impact your business?

 GDPR applies to every company in the world that processes personal data about people in the EU.
-Check out our GDPR guide for more information on how GDPR will affect your business and what you can do to get prepared.Read guide
+Check out our GDPR guide for more information on how GDPR affects your business and what you can do to make sure you stay compliant.Read guide

 We take our responsibilities under GDPR seriously.
-That’s why we’ve embarked on a programme to identify which measures we need to implement to be compliant with GDPR, and are working to implement them in time for May this year.
-Here is a quick summary of what we’ve done to date:
+Many months ago we embarked on a programme to identify which measures we needed to implement for GDPR compliance.
+Here is a summary of the some of the key things we’ve done

-- Updating our data breach procedures to bring them in line with GDPR
+- Data Breach Notification – We’ve updated our incident response procedures to bring them into line with GDPR

 Similar to many SaaS providers, we use a top-tier, third-party data hosting provider (Amazon Web Services) with servers located in the U.S., to host our online and mobile services.
 For more information about AWS’s approach to compliance with the GDPR, see https://aws.amazon.com/compliance/gdpr-center/.